DaeyunKim/D3jsTemplate/README.md

 # D3jsTemplate
-if using d3.csv,d3.json method in local, it have a problem Cross Origin.... so we solve problem using webpack server
+if using d3.csv(),d3.json() method in local, it have a problem

+"Failed to load file:///D:/sales.csv: Cross origin requests are only supported for protocol schemes: http, data, chrome, chrome-extension, https."
+Cross Origin....

+so I solve problem using webpack server.

 1. npm install